 Medical Career Training Center, LLC, D.B.A.
 Medical Career & Technical College is owned and operated by Kristi Bertrand, President.
-This includes the Main Campus located in Richmond, KY and the two Separate Education Centers located in Danville, KY and Lexington, KY.

 MEET THE PRESIDENT

 Founder/Owner, Medical Career & Technical College

 Since 1996, Kristi Bertrand, MPH, B.S., A.S., CMA (AAMA) has been actively involved in higher education from holding a faculty position, developing curriculum, to the management of several higher educational allied health programs.
 Her vast experience included that of leading programs and campuses through the accreditation process and doing so flawlessly.
 Ms. Bertrand has served on numerous educational boards and participates as an on-site evaluator for various accrediting bodies.